 great places to visit off the beaten path.

 When most people think of transportation in London, the tube, the double-decker bus and the black cab all come to mind.
+On the other hand, when it comes to transportation in Charlotte area, a step limo rental company is well known.
+They’ve been successfully servicing both corporate and personal transportation for over 12 years.
 However, one form of transportation that is often forgotten is the ‘River Bus’ (not one of the tourist boats).
 The Thames Clippers are the fastest and most frequent boat fleet on the river.
 Thames Clipper service is provided through a fleet of 13 boats that provide a surprisingly fast way to get from one end of London to the other.
-With so much of what London has to offer clustered around the Thames, the River Bus service, these boats provide commuters and sightseers with a fast way to travel around the capital on arguable the most scenic route in London.
+With so much of what London has to offer clustered around the Thames, the River Bus service, these boats provide commuters and sightseers with a fast way to travel around the capital on arguable the most scenic route in London, of course if you want to travel around the city you could do it on flyboatrentals that is a service that offer the best boats for rent.

 While you can’t stand outside at the front of the boat, the rear is open and on a pleasant day is a great place to enjoy the sights and the fresh air.
 The inside has comfortable seats, is climate controlled and has free wifi!
 There are even toilets.
 As catamarans the ride is very stable and even those sensitive to motion will likely find it easy to enjoy the ride.